markkamau1/bitcoin-ux-africa/blog/posts/seed-phrase-ux.md

             <div class="insight-box">
                 <h4>The Safe Metaphor</h4>
                 <p>"Think of your Bitcoin wallet like a safe.
 The seed phrase is the combination.
-If you lose the combination, nobody — not even us — can open it for you.
+If you lose the combination, nobody, not even us, can open it for you.
 Your Bitcoin will be locked inside forever."</p>
             </div>

             <h3>Step 2: Prepare the Environment First</h3>